Aurora HDR: Presets

 Presets are pre-installed one-click controls that apply a specific "style" to the tone-mapped image.
 This style is created entirely by the use and modification of the Advance tools containing in the software.
-The Preset panel in Aurora HDR Pro contains 7 separate categories applicable to all types of photos: Trey Ratcliff's Signature presets, Basic, Realistic HDR, Dramatic, Landscape, Indoor, Architecture, each of which contain thumbnail graphics representing several or dozens of styles.
-In addition, users may designate a preset as a "favorite" or create their own.
+The Preset panel in Aurora HDR Pro contains 7 separate categories applicable to all types of photos and users can designate their favorite for future use.

 Tools

 Aurora HDR comes with an extensive list of tools and functionality designed to help photographers edit their images using HDR techniques.
 The tools range from those that can help reproduce a natural, realistic look to those that enhance images towards a more fantasy-like direction.
 Each tool listed below has a unique set of controls to modify its effects.